Accessibility Stories and Interviews

 Ask Questions and Listen

 Talk to real people with disabilities.
 Ask about insights on assistive technology and resources to overcome barriers.
 Listen to challenges and ideas for solving problems.
-Here are a few examples of questions you might ask people with disabilities who are available for interviews in the Empathy Lab:
+Here are a few examples of questions you might ask people with disabilities who are available for interviews in the Awareness Lab:

 - What is your current job?